myplanetdigital/plugin-repo/README.md

 plugin-repo
 ===========
 This repository was created for sharing copies of publicly available libraries, modules and plugins.
-The goal is to prevent a situation where required inks to plugins are broken Additionally, this will allow us to maintain version control of the plugins.
-For Example - http://malsup.github.com/jquery.cycle.js
+The goal is to prevent a situation where required inks to plugins are broken, and version of plugin is unknown.
+Additionally, this will allow us to maintain version control of the plugins.

 If you need a module that doesn't exist, you should add it yourself.